iota-community/industry-marketplace-python-helper/README.md

 Then run `python service_provider.py` for a service provider, or `python service_requester.py` for a service requester.

+## eCl@ss whitelisted attributes and IRDI's

+The Industry Marketplace currently has a whitelisted set of IRDI's and attributes that can be used with the IOTA implementation.
+The first time you use the Industry Marketplace Python helper this whitelist will be downloaded for you and will reside in `operations.json` and the attributes belong to it in `eclass.json` from there on.
+If you want them refreshed just delete them; The next time you use this helper it will automatically download them again from the [repository](https://github.com/iotaledger/industry_4.0_language).

 ## Running 2 market managers next to one another